nir9/lightwm/README.md

 You can move the current focused window to a different workspace number by adding ```shift``` to the above command.

+You can "force" retile by using ```alt+t```, you can use this as a trick to send the current focused window to the left.

 ## Building

 You can build using the "x64 Native Tools Command Prompt for VS 2022" that comes with Microsoft Visual Studio Build Tools: